Federal Reserve Watch: The U.S. Dollar Strengthens

 Furthermore, Mario Draghi, president of the European Central Bank, announced yesterday that the ECB will begin to “downsize” its monthly purchases of securities, keep its policy rate at zero, and extend the length of time the that the securities’ purchase program will continue - until at least September of 2018.

-The Euro had gotten stronger coming into the fall as expectations that the ECB, the Bank of England and other central banks would be moving into a period where all would be raising their policy rates and efforts would be made to slow down or stop the expansion of balance sheets.
+The euro had gotten stronger coming into the fall as expectations that the ECB, the Bank of England, and other central banks would be moving into a period where all would be raising their policy rates, and efforts would be made to slow down or stop the expansion of balance sheets.

 On October 13, the US dollar index published by the Wall Street Journal closed at 86.25.
 Friday morning, the dollar index was just under 87.00.
-Against the Euro, on October 11, it took almost $1.1770 to purchase one Euro whereas on Friday morning, it took less than $1.1600 to acquire one Euro.
+Against the euro, on October 11, it took almost $1.1770 to purchase one euro whereas on Friday morning, it took less than $1.1600 to acquire one euro.

-As far as bets on the value of the dollar are concerned it appears as if sentiment has shifted and now traders, given the moves made by Mr. Draghi and the European Central Bank, that the dollar will continue to strengthen and will especially rise versus the Euro.
+As far as bets on the value of the dollar are concerned it appears as if sentiment has shifted and now traders, given the moves made by Mr. Draghi and the European Central Bank, that the dollar will continue to strengthen and will especially rise versus the euro.

 Global trading now moves as central banks move - or, don’t move.
 With central banks playing such a high profile game these days, volatility of currency rates has increased and will continue to stay at relatively high levels as “political issues” continue to dominate the decisions of central bankers.